koba-jon/svm_cpp/README.md

-# SVM C++ Implementation
+# SVM C++ Samples
-These are implementations of Support Vector Machines from scratch in C++.
+These are sample programs of Support Vector Machines from scratch in C++.

 ## 1. Implementation